Paulista Futebol Clube: History

 In 2002, the team participated in the last Rio-São Paulo Tournament, reaching 8th place, and in the second semester, reached the semifinals of the Série B, being eliminated by Fortaleza on a 3-8 aggregate score.
 However, in the following three years, Paulista wouldn't top these performances, consistently failing in reaching the Second phase, but it would have better successes in the state competitions, where it reached the Finals of the 2004 Campeonato Paulista, losing to São Caetano in the finals.

 In 2005, the club won the Copa do Brasil, beating Fluminense in the final.
-In 2006, Paulista competed in the Copa Libertadores for the first time, being eliminated in the first stage by River Plate and Club Libertad, despite securing a 2 to 1 victory over the former.
-In the same year, the club narrowly missed out on promotion to the Série A, tying in points with América de Natal and losing only on number of wins.
+In 2006, Paulista competed in the Copa Libertadores for the first time, being eliminated in the first stage with one win three draws and two losses, with the one win being a victory over powerhouse River Plate at Estádio Jayme Cintra.
+In the same year, the club narrowly missed out on promotion to the Série A, tying in points with América de Natal and losing only on number of wins, having a bigger goal differential than América and third-placed Náutico.

 In 2007, Paulista was relegated back to the Série C. Subsequently, the team failed in keeping itself in the Série C, after a first-phase elimination, but it continued in the Paulista first level until its relegation in 2013.
 The team was then relegated twice in a row between 2016 and 2017, reaching the fourth level for the first time, until being promoted back to the third level in 2019.